-Would you like to get more visitors into your shop or use your services?
-Of course you would, who wouldn’t want to sell more products and increase their revenue.
+Would you like to get more visitors to your shop or use your services?
+Of course, you would, who wouldn’t want to sell more products and increase their revenue.

 So how can you take advantage of your location?
 Local SEO.